Should I grow my business?

 Common issues that businesses often face during growth, and tips for overcoming these difficulties through proper planning and management.

-- poor market research
+- poor market research leading to misguided expansion

-- insufficient planning
+- insufficient planning and unrealistic targets

-- drop in customer service levels
+- decline in customer service due to stretched resources

 - lack of control